pretix/pretix-docs/docs/guides/markdown.md

 > Check this on <https://en.wikipedia.org>

-Any word with a single dot in at least one place will be recognized as an URL and rendered accordingly.
-If you want to prevent this, you can escape the dot with a backslash.
+If you want to prevent a word from being recognized as an URL and rendered accordingly, you can escape the dot with a backslash.

 ``` markdown
 Check this on en\.wikipedia\.org